Family sees justice in teen’s death more a decade later

 His attorney, Mark Paige, argued in court that the death was an accident.
 He said Hinton was scared and wanted to call police but Jones dissuaded him.

 It wasn’t uncommon for Kat to disappear with Hinton and return home with injuries, court documents state.
-Kat’s sister, Daisy, and her mother both told authorities Kat would cringe in pain when they hugged or touched her because of injuries that Hinton inflicted.
+Kat’s sister, Daisy, and her mother both told authorities Kat would cringe in pain from injuries Hinton inflicted when they hugged or touched her.

-In late October 2006, the family filed a missing persons report with tribal police.
+In late October 2006, they said they filed a missing persons report with tribal police.
 It would be weeks before her body was found.

-Roberta Tortice said she drove back and forth on a local highway for work not knowing her daughter was buried nearby.
-She and her late husband searched the woods in McNary and begged police to help, she said.
+Tortice said she drove back and forth on a local highway for work not knowing her daughter was buried nearby.
+She and her late husband searched the woods and begged police to help, she said.

 “They say time will heal, but you never heal from losing a child, especially when your child was brutally murdered,” Tortice wrote in a letter read Tuesday.